PretendoNetwork/common-configs/eslint-config/README.md

 - 📜 - `@stylistic/yield-star-spacing`: Change the `*` to be joined with `yield` like `yield*`
 - 📜 - `@stylistic/operator-linebreak`: Ensures linebreaks are _after_ the operator, but in ternaries they are _before_
+- 📜 - `@stylistic/brace-style`: Disable brackets being on the same line
 - ✅ - `@stylistic/no-extra-semi`: Disallow unnecessary semicolons
 - ✅ - `@stylistic/curly-newline`: Enforce consistent line breaks inside braces
 - ✅ - `@stylistic/object-curly-newline`: Enforce consistent line breaks inside braces